 - Borders, Citizenship and Immigration Act 2009

-For more information see the related Q&A Should an employer ask a job applicant if they are a foreign national and if they can work in the UK?.
+See Should an employer ask a job applicant if they are a foreign national and if they can work in the UK?

-The Data Protection Act 1998 restricts employers collecting and using such data in the recruitment and employment process and defines certain types of information as 'sensitive data'.
+The Data Protection Act 1998 puts restrictions on what data employers can collect and use in the recruitment and employment process, and defines certain types of information as ‘sensitive data.’

-For a brief overview of the differences in employment law between Northern Ireland and Great Britain see our factsheet.
+Not all of the legislation referred to applies to Northern Ireland (for example the Equality Act 2010).
+For a brief overview of the differences in employment law between Northern Ireland and Great Britain see our

-More information is on recruitment and selection in Northern Ireland is available on the Labour Relations Agency website.
+More information is on recruitment and selection in Northern Ireland is available from the Labour Relations Agency.